XMUDM/GlobalDiff/README.md

 # GlobalDiff
 GlobalDiff is a diffusion-based model designed to enhance sequential recommendation systems.
-It supports various backbone models like CBIT, Bert4Rec, and SASRec, and can be easily adapted to different datasets.
+It supports various backbone models like CBIT, Bert4Rec, SASRec and SRGNN, and can be easily adapted to different datasets.
 This repository includes implementations for ML-1M, KuaiRec, and Beauty datasets.

 ## Reproduce the results